Kash1444/Py_files/README.md

 # first-repo
-## Here are some of my begginer codes to upskill my knowledge on python
+## Here are some of my beginner codes to upskill my knowledge on python